Megaliths

 A røse is a Bronze Age burial mound, constructed of stones, which form a flattened cone with a depression in the centre.

-These menhirs, named Kungsstenarne (‘King’s Stones’), were erected in a burial site from the Iron Age (c.
-500 A.D.), Ottenby, Öland, Sweden.
+Menhirs are a very common sight in Sweden.
+These, named Kungsstenarne (‘King’s Stones’), were erected at a burial site from the Iron Age (c.
+500 A.D.) at present-day Ottenby, Öland.
 (Photo copyright © by Kaj Halberg)

 North of Gudhjem, Bornholm, these Iron Age menhirs, named Hestestenene (‘Horse Stones’), are situated near the coast.
 (Photo copyright © by Kaj Halberg)